yixin0829/Cayman/project-library.md

 * * *

 ### Split Mechanical Keyboard
 Built over the summer of 2020 as a fun side project, this keyboard is split for better ergonomics, and features wrist rests for reduced strain on wrists.
-This project was built using the following [project](https://www.thingiverse.com/thing:2879329).
+This project was built using the following [thingiverse project](https://www.thingiverse.com/thing:2879329).
 Cherry MX Red mechanical switches were soldered with a wire and diode matrix.
 The firmware was generated from this [tool](https://kbfirmware.com/) and flashed to an Arduino Pro Micro.
 One addition I made to this project was a reset push-button to enable firmware flashing with updated keyboard layers/macros.
 The case was 3D printed using an Ender 3 Pro with tranparent and white PLA.

 ![split_mech](/assets/Project_Pictures/split_mech.jpg)